 ● Is the presenter themselves a Person of Color, a Trans Woman, a Person Under 35 and/or a Person in the Accessibility community?

-Note: We will be talking about these criteria in the March workshop meeting that, if your workshop is selected, you will be invited to join.
-We will post the recordings from 2017 so that you can review these guidelines before you submit a workshop on how to create a more inclusive workshop.
+Note: We will be talking about these criteria in the November and the March workshop meetings (if your workshop is selected, you will be invited to join).
+We will post the recordings from 2018 so that you can review these guidelines before you submit a workshop on how to create a more inclusive workshop.
 If you have questions or would like to talk in more detail about creating safe space for our underrepresented communities, you can reach out to the Education Committee (firstname.lastname@example.org) or our liaisons:

 People Under 35: Jewel

-You will see that in the workshop proposal you have the option to complete the demographics portion as part of the submission process.
-The Education Committee will have this information during the review process, which is part of the selection criteria.
+You will see that in the workshop proposal, you have the option to complete the demographics portion as part of the submission form.
+The Education Committee will have this demographic information during the review process, which is considered if you are part of one of the underserved communities as part of the selection scoring.

-If you have taught before, your workshop scores and comments from previous years are also included in the selection decisions.
+If you have taught before, your workshop scores and comments from previous years will also be considered in the selection decisions.